nrinaudo/nrinaudo.github.com/_articles/kantan_tests/properties.md

 - `None` on the empty list
 - `Some` of the first element on a non-empty list.

-I would personally start with some reasonable example-based tests to make sure `headOption` is at least reasonably healthy.
+I would personally start with some simple example-based tests to make sure `headOption` is at least reasonably healthy.
 Ideally, something that looks like this:

 ```scala
 test("non-empty list head"):